N. Korea says it test-fired biggest ICBM, US adds sanctions

 South Korea’s military responded to Thursday’s launch with live-fire drills of its own missiles launched from land, a fighter jet and a ship, underscoring a revival of tensions as diplomacy remains frozen.
 It said it confirmed readiness to execute precision strikes against North Korea’s missile launch points as well as command and support facilities.

-Thursday’s test was North Korea’s 12th round of weapons launches this year and represented the most provocative test since President Joe Biden took office.
+Thursday’s test was North Korea’s 12th round of launches this year and the most provocative since President Joe Biden took office.

-North Korea’s resumption of nuclear brinkmanship reflects a determination to cement its status as a nuclear power and wrest badly needed economic concessions from Washington and others from a position of strength, analysts say.
-Kim may also feel a need to trumpet his military accomplishments to his domestic audience and drum up loyalty while the country faces economic difficulties.
+North Korea’s resumption of nuclear brinkmanship reflects a determination to cement its status as a nuclear power and wrest economic concessions from Washington and others from a position of strength, analysts say.
+Kim may also feel a need to trumpet his military accomplishments and drum up internal loyalty while the country faces economic difficulties.

-The North this year has also launched a purported hypersonic weapon, a long-range cruise missile and an intermediate-range missile that could reach Guam, a major U.S. military hub in the Pacific.

-Following a highly provocative streak in nuclear explosive and ICBM tests in 2017, Kim suspended such testing in 2018 ahead of his first meeting with then-President Donald Trump.
-But negotiations derailed in 2019 when the Americans rejected North Korean demands for a major release of U.S.-led sanctions against the North in exchange for a limited surrender of its nuclear capabilities.
+Following its streak of nuclear and ICBM tests in 2017, Kim suspended such testing ahead of his first meeting with Trump.
+But the diplomacy derailed in 2019 when the Americans rejected North Korean demands for a major release of U.S.-led sanctions against the North in exchange for a limited surrender of its nuclear capabilities.

 The ICBMs launched in three 2017 test flights demonstrated they could reach into the U.S. mainland.
 The larger Hwasong-17 may be intended to be armed with multiple warheads to overwhelm missile defenses.